HelloWorld-1017/HelloWorld-1017.github.io/_posts/matlab/2023-01-10-ggsci-Colour-Palettes.md

 # JAMA (The Journal of the American Medical Association)

-The JAMA palette is inspired by the plots in The Journal of the American Medical Association (美国医学协会杂志 ):
+The JAMA palette is inspired by the plots in *The Journal of the American Medical Association*:

 ```R
 library("ggsci")